 Yo Sushi Belfast run sushi classes regularly.
 It's something we've always wanted to do, but sadly the time we were booked to come along, Smix got sick!
 It's definitely on the cards though, as Smix says my home made sushi is 'disgusting' and won't eat it!

 Then it was time to eat.
 The first course was sashimi, which is raw meat & fish.
-It's my favourite part of any sushi experience, and it's one of the reasons why supermarket sushi just doesn't cut it for me.
+It's my favourite part of any sushi experience.

 The beef tataki (under the limes) is my favourite Yo Sushi dish of all time, and I always order at least two on every visit.
 It's lightly seared beef which just melts in your mouth.